d2l-ai/d2l-tr/chapter_convolutional-neural-networks/conv-layer_origin.md

 conv2d = tf.keras.layers.Conv2D(1, (1, 2), use_bias=False)

 # The two-dimensional convolutional layer uses four-dimensional input and
-# output in the format of (example channel, height, width), where the batch
+# output in the format of (example, height, width, channel), where the batch
 # size (number of examples in the batch) and the number of channels are both 1
 X = tf.reshape(X, (1, 6, 8, 1))
 Y = tf.reshape(Y, (1, 6, 7, 1))
+lr = 3e-2  # Learning rate

 Y_hat = conv2d(X)
 for i in range(10):